okteto/okteto/README.md

 ## How it works

 Okteto allows you to develop inside a container.
 When you run `okteto up` your Kubernetes deployment is replaced by a development container that contains your development tools (e.g. maven and jdk, or npm, python, go compiler, debuggers, etc).
 This development container can be any docker image.
+The development container inherits the same secrets, configmaps, volumes or any other configuration value of the original Kubernetes deployment.

 In addition to that, `okteto up` will: